 Bad news hit boxing on Thursday as US President Donald Trump and UK Prime Minister Boris Johnson both addressed their respective nations.

-Johnson confirmed that the UK will not reach the very peak of coronavirus until mid-June and won’t see a difference until the end of that month.
+Johnson confirmed that the UK will not reach the peak of coronavirus until mid-June and won’t see a difference until the end of that month.